 The irony is that 2 Tim 3:5 in context, usually applies to those who abuse the context in the manner I’ve described:

 • “An appearance of godliness” can apply to those with a false view of the supernatural.

 Those who quote 2 Tim 3:5 out of context to justify their false view of the supernatural, usually make a false assumption concerning the phrase “an appearance of godliness.”
 Their view is that this description can only apply to one particular type of church – a traditional church service with a handful of members sitting on uncomfortable wooden pews, trying to stay awake while the minister labors on.
-The odd hymn is seen as a welcome relief to stretch the legs, and get the blood flowing in order to endure the remainder of the service with nodding off.
+The odd hymn is seen as a welcome relief to stretch the legs, and get the blood flowing to endure the remainder of the service without nodding off.
 It’s an image of a dead and dry church, a church that quenches the working of the Holy Spirit – the antithesis of a church that’s alive, full of power, and gives the Holy Spirit free reign.
-While there are many “traditional” churches that are void of the gospel, merely going through the motions and are in fact spiritually dead, an “appearance of godliness” is not limited to the traditional type of church, but is found accross the spectrum in the visible church.
+While many “traditional” churches are void of the gospel, merely going through the motions, and are spiritually dead, an “appearance of godliness” is not limited to the traditional type of church, but is found across the spectrum in the visible church.
 Included in this spectrum, are individuals, groups, and churches that claim to experience the “power” in the form of signs and wonders, supernatural gifts, manifestations, and diverse supernatural encounters.

 • “Denying its power” can apply to those with a false view of the supernatural.